TommyNS97/Cosmic_OverlayV2/README.md

 <b>Required for automated scripts:</b><br>
 Telegram bot token : add @botfather on telegram.
 Follow the instructions to create your own chat bot.<br>
-Telegram chat ID: add @getidsbot to telegram.
+Telegram chat ID: add @myidbot to telegram.
 Type /start.
 It will tell you your chat ID.<br>

 <b>Required for installing a new node:</b><br>
 Operational wallet must have the following funds for EACH blockchain they are utilizing on their node: